 Allogeneic NK Cell Therapies Overcome the Challenges of CAR-T

 Recent advances in engineered autologous T-cell therapy (CAR-T) have led to demonstrated, transformational anti-tumor activity.
 However, the complexity, cost, and significant safety challenges of CAR-T therapies could impede their broad adoption.
-Unlike approved CAR-T therapy, NK cells can be used in an allogeneic, mismatched setting without induction of graft versus host disease (GVHD), potentially enabling the treatment of many patients from the same donor cells.
-Further, NK cells may have a significantly safer therapeutic profile, compared to the cytokine release syndrome and neurotoxicity seen with CAR-T therapy.
-However, the NK cell therapy field has been hampered by inadequate manufacturing supply of highly active tumor targeting cells.
+Unlike approved CAR-T therapy, NK cells can be used in an allogeneic, mismatched setting with diminished risk of graft versus host disease (GVHD), potentially enabling the treatment of many patients from the same donor cells.
+Further, NK cells may avoid cytokine release syndrome and neurotoxicity seen with CAR-T therapy.
+However, the NK cell therapy field has been hampered by inadequate manufacturing supply of highly active tumor-targeting cells.

 Artiva’s Manufacturing Platform Supports Large-Scale Production of Off-the-Shelf NK Cell Therapies

 Artiva’s proprietary allogeneic NK cell therapy platform utilizes cell expansion and activation technology developed and enhanced for over a decade by our corporate partner GC LabCell.
-Licensed umbilical cord blood (UCB) units, with prefered characteristics are selected from U.S. cord blood banks.
-Each UCB is used to derive an NK cell master cell bank followed by a bioreactor-based large-scale NK cell expansion and activation process to produce pure NK cells.
-The scale of production enables hundreds to thousands of patients to be treated from a single donor UCB and with a cost of production to support wider adoption of a cell therapy product.
-Optimized cryopreservation of the NK cells in infusion-ready media ensures long term stability, practical logistics, and ease of handling at the clinical site and the opportunity for additional dosing.
+Licensed umbilical cord blood (UCB) units with preferred characteristics are selected from U.S. cord blood banks.
+Each UCB is used to derive an NK cell master cell bank, followed by a bioreactor-based large-scale NK cell expansion and activation process to produce pure NK cells.
+The scale of production potentially enables hundreds to thousands of patients to be treated from a single donor UCB and with a cost of production that we believe will support wider adoption of a cell therapy product.
+Optimized cryopreservation of the NK cells in infusion-ready media creates the potential for long term stability, practical logistics, and ease of handling at the clinical site and the opportunity for additional dosing from each UCB.

-The GC family of companies, one of the largest and most successful biopharmaceutical organizations in the Republic of Korea, has invested significantly in state-of-the-art research and GMP manufacturing for the development of cell therapies.
+The GC family of companies has invested significantly in state-of-the-art research and GMP manufacturing for the development of cell therapies.
 GC LabCell is a leader in the field of NK cell biology and has optimized NK cell production and therapeutic application for over a decade.
 Artiva and GC have established an exclusive partnership to further realize the clinical application of NK cell therapy.

 Artiva’s Proprietary CAR-NK Platform and NK-Specific Gene Editing Enhances Therapeutic Activity

 Artiva utilizes a proprietary CAR (chimeric antigen receptor) platform, optimized for use in NK cells, to enhance their therapeutic activity and tumor targeting capability.
-Multiple costimulatory domains are used in combination with tumor targeting motifs and cytokine co-expression for support of the therapeutic cells.
 Additionally, all CAR-NK products maintain high expression of CD16, enabling dual targeting therapeutic approaches via monoclonal antibody combinations.
 We are also evaluating specific gene editing to further enhance the therapeutic activity of NK cells in the tumor microenvironment and methods of potentially enhancing in vivo persistence in the absence of patient lymphodepletion preconditioning regimens.